smolquants/papr-review-2023-02/review/funding-rates.md

 This is only > 0 if the hypothetical `f_perp` funding rate short hedge is getting paid out greater than `r * (1 - LTV)`.
 I would expect this to be the case most of the time, particularly in a bull market, but when everyone's bearish NFTs (or mildly bearish/complacent for that matter), this def won't be.
-Which means PAPR holders backed by these NFTs should expect negative funding rates in these scenarios and are less likely to hold their PAPR tokens.
+Which means papr holders backed by these NFTs should expect negative funding rates in these scenarios and are less likely to hold their papr tokens.

-This is essentially the same reason (but for NFT collateral) to consider adding the "interest rate" premium into the PAPR mechanism funding rate by using wstETH or one of its non-rebase LSD equivalents as the quote token in the underlying PAPR liquidity pool on Uniswap, as the funding rate would then implicitly incorporate the risk free rate in the no arb strategy above.

-Notice, if `f_perp` also incorporates the interest rate component, then when using the LSD, should expect PAPR funding rates to be the funding rate on the perp adjusted for risk-free (i.e. appetite for NFT leverage thru the perp) divided by `LTV`, since the no arb strategy would produce
+Notice, if `f_perp` also incorporates the interest rate component, then when using an LSD as the quote for targeting, should expect papr funding rates to be the funding rate on the perp adjusted for risk-free (i.e. appetite for NFT leverage thru the perp) divided by `LTV`, since the no arb strategy would produce